dashevo/js-drive/README.md

 > Decentralized application storage on the Dash network

 Drive is the storage component of Dash Platform, allowing developers to store and secure their application data through Dash's masternode network.
 Application data structures are defined by a data contract, which is stored on Drive and used to verify/validate updates to your application data.
 An application's current state is stored in the State View, which is a MongoDB instance hosted on a masternode.
-Historical application data is stored in IPFS and propagated to other nodes, thereby, ensuring data redundancy.
+Historical application data (State Transitions) are stored on the Platform Chain, a blockchain  which is propagated to all masternodes, ensuring data redundancy.

 ![Drive Architecure Diagram](architecture.png)